manmolcptn/manmolcptn/README.md

 **`Web Development student`**

 I'm a student of Web Application Development building my own version about digital world.
-I'm interested in all related with Data but for now, I'm focused in learn Frontend and Backend development.
+I'm interested in learn Frontend and Backend development.

 ---